CMSC226F18/assignment-2-shell/README.md

 dirs[2] contains /usr/bin
 ```

-<p>Note that you really just need each element of `dirs` to
+Note that you really just need each element of `dirs` to point to the
-point to the right place in `thePath`.
-If these are to be
+right place in `thePath`.
+If these are to be interpreted as strings,
-interpreted as strings, you will then replace the delimiter with the
+you will then replace the delimiter with the string terminator, the
-string terminator, the value '\0'.
+value '\0'.

-7. Once `parsePath` works, you should verify this with the DEBUG loop
+6. Once `parsePath` works, you should verify this with the DEBUG loop
 at the end of the function.

-8. Now to write the actual shell.
+7. Now to write the actual shell.
 This is an infinite loop in `main`
 that reads a command and either executes it directly or spawns a child
 process to do so.
 In the latter case, the actual command is just the
 one found on the PATH.